Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Methods

 \textbf{{Self-efficacy Assesement: }Fake News Self-efficacy Scale}.
-To measure perceived self-efficacy in dealing with fake news, we used a 3-item questionnaire developed by Hopp \cite{hopp2022fake}.
+To measure perceived self-efficacy in dealing with fake news, we used a 3-item questionnaire \cite{hopp2022fake}.
 This questionnaire assessed participants' confidence in three key areas: (1) their ability to identify news-like information that may be intentionally misleading, (2) their ability to distinguish between fake news and content produced with honest intentions, and (3) their ability to recognize news that may be unintentionally incorrect (i.e., misinformation).
 We chose the scale as a better alternative to the non-validated single-item measurement of confidence in identifying fake news, used by \cite{hinsley2021fake}.
-Each item was rated on a seven-point scale, from "strongly disagree" to "strongly agree".
+Each item was rated on a seven-point scale.